saketh242/FA25-IS601855-Module-1-Assignment-Linux-and-GIT-Command-Cheat-Sheet-Saketh-Puramsetti/README.md

 - `chmod`: Change file permissions
 - `grep`: Search for a pattern/keyword in a file
 - `git clone`: To clone a git repository
+- `git add`: To stage files for commit